jsreport/docs/docs/chrome-pdf.md

 - `pageNumber` -> injects current page number
 - `totalPages` -> insject the total pages

+Chrome native/header footer doesn't render images referenced through http/https.
+You need to use base64 (assets helps) encoding.

-As a final note about native header/footer with chrome, currently it has some scaling issues, so you need to modify some font sizes to make the content in there big enough to be visible, in most cases it is better to use [pdf-utils](/learn/pdf-utils) instead to have more powerful header/footer and without the scaling issues.
+As a final note.
+Native header/footer currently has some chrome originating scaling issues.
+So you need to modify the font sizes to make the content big enough to be visible.
+In the most of the cases it is better to use [pdf-utils](/learn/pdf-utils) instead which is less limiting and without these issues.

 Example showing how to use the special css classes and the workaround for the scaling issues.